 This weekend I attended a macro-photography workshop taught by a well-known photographer, Don Komerechka.
 It was a fun, but challenging workshop and I learned just how creative Don is and how much I have to learn.
 My technique and skill are far from where I want them to be with macro photography, but I think I can improve my craft with patience and perseverance.

 The workshop kept me quite busy, so I had very little time to photograph something new for the photo challenge.
 Around 6 P.M.Bhavna wife suggested we go for a quick walk in the woods of the Autumn Hill Preserve in Princeton.
 It's a five-minute drive from our home.
 I brought my camera with me, but after parking, I realized I had forgotten my camera card on the computer.
 I had pulled it out to download the images from the workshop and did not put it back.
 I had no choice but to use my iPhone 7.

-We walked the trail in and out for about two kilometrees.
+We walked the trail in and out for about two kilometres.
 It seemed to us that the old trail had been replaced with a new one.
-We were happy for that.
-The old trail had a tendency to collect rain water and get swampy.
-The new trail seemds to be on more solid ground.
+We were happy about that.
+The old trail had a tendency to collect rainwater and get swampy.
+The new trail seems to be on more solid ground.